Brightworks High School

 3:15-3:30 Reset & End of day

 Taking inspiration from organizations like the Common Core, the Next Generation Science Standards, Learning for Justice, the International Society for Technology in Education, the Mastery Transcript Consortium schools collective, and a decade’s worth of managing students’ projects, Brightworks has set the following competency areas for its high schoolers as they take on projects and make connections between each traditional subject area in a multi-modal and interdisciplinary way.
-These competency areas are the backbone of the Mastery Transcript that students build during their four years of high school.
+These competency areas are the backbone of the Mastery Transcript that students build during their high school years.

-Self-Directed Learning: A Brightworks student will develop the skills to manage their own work and engagement with ideas, projects, and passions.
+The Mastery Mandate: Develop the capacity to manage one's own work, engagement with ideas, projects, and passions.

 Bard College